pdxlocations/mmqtt/README.md

 This project is useful for testing Meshtastic networks connected to an MQTT server.
-Functions can be called in mqttc.py or by using arguments in the command line.
+Functions can be called via the `mmqtt` command or imported and used programmatically.

 # Installation